-As if we needed reminding of the awesome power of nature, the bush fires that have ravaged Australia this summer were a stark reminder of the very real, very present threat of climate change.
-The fires burned for longer than ever before and there is an undeniable connection between them and the affect that all of us have on the earth and the climate.
-As a result, many are considering how to travel sustainably and wed’e like to share our thoughts!
+As if we needed reminding of the awesome power of nature, Australia’s bush fires in 2020 were a stark reminder of the very real, very present threat of climate change.
+The fires burned for longer than ever before and there is an undeniable connection between them and the effect that all of us have on the earth and the climate.

 Here is Everything You Need to Get Started on How To Travel Sustainably